2018 Urban Archery- City of Albemarle

-The following is a slight adaption of the UAS rules for deer season that would allow for the use of archery equipment to hunt coyote within the city limits.
-These policies are consistent with City of Kannapolis rules and regulations.
+The following is a slight adaption of the UAS rules for deer season that would allow for the use of archery equipment to hunt deer within the city limits.

 All participants must have a valid NC Wildlife Commission hunting license (or qualify for one of the exemptions) and may only hunt on property they own or the property of another with written consent.
 Written consent must be carried at all times while hunting.
 Additionally, due to the risk of this activity in densely populated areas, the City has adopted the following restrictions to protect the public.
 Despite these restrictions, a substantial percentage of the City limits is available for hunting in the UAS.
 Other rules include: